cwilling/pvc/README.md

 After adding such authorisation with the *config* command, pvc will use it for all access to the github repository.

-If pvc is run without any command, the command summary, as below, is shown.
+If pvc is run without any command, an abbreviated version of the following command summary is shown.

 #### Command summary
 PVC requires a command and possibly, depending on the command, command related option arguments i.e.